NamelessProj/GamesLock/README.md

 The `MAILER_DEV_EMAIL` is the email where the mailer will send the emails in development, so you should put your personal email there to receive all the emails.

+The `ADMIN_EMAIL` is the email for the admin.
+You can put your email there.
+It's used when something is reported.

 ### Example
 ```env
 PORT=3000